davidjosearaujo/re-android-reversing/docs/Report.md

 }
 ```

-Although it's obfuscated, we can discern that it's accessing files from the domain befukiv.com to download two files.
+Although it was originally obfuscated, we can discern that it's accessing files from the domain _befukiv.com_ to download two files.
 A DNS search unveils that this domain has two name servers pointing to domains in Russia.

 ```
 ...